GannettDigital/simulato/docs/_pages/best-practices.md

 ### Component Type

 Component type values should reflect directly back to the html they are modeling.
 This helps keep them clear and simple as to what type of component they are.
-As a standard, type should be in Pascal case, similar to how you would name a class or constructor in an object oriented language.
+As a standard, type should be in PascalCase, similar to how you would name a class or constructor in an object oriented language.

 For example: